 BIO

 My art began where words failed me—in the silence of a Russian boarding school.
-Images were my first language: my escape, my tool for self exploration.
+Images became my first language: a tool for escape and self-exploration.
 I didn't find my voice by talking, but by watching.
-The camera gave me that.
-It was my shield to hide behind and my only true way to connect.
+The camera became both a shield and my most truthful way to connect.

 My own path has been anything but straight.
-I've lived half my life as an immigrant in several counties.
-Constantly rebuilding myself, I've learned that what others might see as damage in me, or in the world, is not an end—it is the very substance from which I build.
+I've lived half my life as an immigrant in several countries.
+Constantly rebuilding myself, I've learned that what others might see as damage—in me, or in the world—is not an end.
+It is the very substance from which I build.

-I found myself strongly inclined to explore the topic of sexuality, as its appeal and complexity fascinated me.
-I viewed it as a powerful force that can also be fragile and destructive.
+This methodology drew me strongly to explore the topic of sexuality, as its appeal and complexity fascinated me.
+I view it as a primal, powerful force—one that can be fragile and destructive, yet also profoundly connective.
+It has become a primary lens through which I examine the mechanics of power, vulnerability, and the human condition.

 Artist statement

-In my work, I do not direct or construct a fiction.
-I serve as a mirror, reflecting the raw and often unsettling truths that pass before me.
-This allows me to delve beneath the surface.
+In my work, I do not construct fiction.
+I serve as a mirror, framing the raw and often unsettling truths that pass before me to create a deliberate space for pause.

 What do you see here?
 What do you feel?